Table of Contents

 Freedom Debt Relief holds each creditor accountable to ensure that they accurately report your settlement to the credit bureaus.
 If you stick to the plan, you can have your unsecured debts settled in as little as two to four years.

 You should be willing and able to make small deposits each month and commit yourself to taking anywhere between two and four years to complete the program.
-You can certainly attempt debt settlement on your own, but Freedom clients prefer using a professional company with years of experience to work on their behalf.
+You can certainly attempt debt settlement on your own, but their clients prefer using a professional company with years of experience to work on their behalf.

 The application process starts with the free debt consultation.
 To schedule one, you can visit their webite and fill out the form.